thunderrabbit/robnugen-journal-entries/2019/09/12two-lesson-at-scc.md

 Japanese, and just read it off the page instead of knowing what I was saying.

-Today might be the last day I can shop at the nearby shop; it is closing on Monday the 23rd.
+Today might be the last day I can shop at the nearby shop; their last day is Monday the 23rd.
 I may come back on that day to see if prices are slashed or what.